Brand Names: Zelboraf

 What happens if I miss a dose (Zelboraf)?

-Take the missed dose as soon as you remember.
-Skip the missed dose if your next dose is less than 4 hours away.
-Do not take extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 4 hours.
+Do not use two doses at one time.

 What happens if I overdose (Zelboraf)?